Florida State University, School of Communication

 URAP University Rankings--Language, Communication, & Culture

-- An excellent undergraduate academic record, from accredited universities, to include a minimum 3.0 GPA (on a 4.0 scale).
-In addition, doctoral applicants should have a minimum of a 3.3 in their master’s degree work.
+- Doctoral applicants should have a minimum of a 3.3 GPA (on a 4.0 scale) in their master's degree work.

-- GRE scores as follows: master’s program applicants, 148 verbal and 144 quantitative; doctoral program applicants: 150 verbal and 147 quantitative; combined BA/MA program applicants: 155 verbal and 150 quantitative.
+- GRE scores: 150 verbal and 147 quantitative.
 Applicants who took the previous version of the GRE must have a combined score of 1000.

 - Three letters of recommendation.

 - A personal statement to be evaluated for its clarity of expression, creativity and persuasiveness in arguing that the applicant has the necessary record of preparation and performance to succeed in the program; the applicant’s goals can be served by the program’s courses and experiences; the program itself can benefit significantly from the applicant’s talent and experiences; and the applicant will enrich the diversity of students in his or her program.

 - A writing sample, preferably a thesis or thesis prospectus.

 - Professor Laura Arpan, Ph.D., University of Alabama

 - Assistant Professor Rachel Bailey, Ph.D., Indiana University